Sunday Mornings at First Mennonite

 CHILDREN & YOUTH

-Toddlers & Elementary – A separate class is held for each age group, with age appropriate lessons and materials.
+Pre-K Class – A separate class is held for this age group, with age appropriate lessons and materials